PeshoBiceps/weather-app/README.md

 # Weather App

-This project is a weather application in which you can search for the weather forecast in cities.
+This project is a weather application in which you can search for the weather.

 It was created with React, Redux, Styled Components.
 It uses The OpenWeather API.